 I haven’t decided my next step after completing my current course.
 Can I still apply for the next level course at Eastleigh College?

 Yes.
 Tutors, teachers, assessors and officers have been completing ‘next steps’ interviews.
-However if your ‘next steps’ interview is not complete by the end of May you can apply for the next course via our website or call our Advice and Guidance team on 023 8091 1298.
+However if your ‘next steps’ interview was not completed by the end of May you can apply for the next course via our website or call our Advice and Guidance team on 023 8091 1298.

 What is the College doing about safeguarding?

-During this period of online learning we are maintaining our high standards of safeguarding through the established safeguarding phone which can be contacted 24/7 via 07535 056856.
+During this period of online learning we are maintaining our high standards of safeguarding through the established safeguarding phone which can be contacted 24/7 via 07535 056856 until the end of term on 24 July.
 Learners who have any issue connecting to their online learning should call 023 8091 1000.

 I’m feeling really anxious about the current situation, is there anyone to talk to?